ibm-cloud-docs/Cloudant/query/query-partial-indexes.md

 ```
 {: codeblock}

-Partial indexes aren't currently used by the query planner unless specified
+Partial indexes aren't used by the query planner unless specified
 by a `use_index` field, so you must modify the original query:

 ```json